 A United States health risk is the health risk of any individual who is (1) a United States citizen, (2) a resident of the United States (within the meaning of section 7701(b)(1)(A)), or (3) located in the United States, with respect to the period such individual is so located.

 On December 16, 2014, Congress enacted the Expatriate Health Coverage Clarification Act of 2014 (EHCCA).
 Section 3(a) of the EHCCA provides that the ACA generally does not apply to expatriate health plans.
 Section 3(c)(1) of the EHCCA specifically excludes expatriate health plans from the § 9010 fee by providing that, for calendar years after 2015, a qualified expatriate enrolled in an expatriate health plan is not considered a United States health risk.
 These rules are generally effective for expatriate health plans issued or renewed on or after July 1, 2015, unless otherwise specified.
+In the absence of final regulations under EHCCA, a fee payer may rely on the proposed regulations or use any other reasonable method to determine its expatriate plans.
+The IRS considers the approach taken in Notice 2016-14 for the 2016 fee year a reasonable method.
+That notice used the MLR final rule definition for expatriate policies in 45 CFR 158.120(d)(4) along with an accompanying certification attached to the Form 8963.

 Health insurance generally has the same meaning as the term “health insurance coverage” in section 9832(b)(1)(A), defined to mean benefits consisting of medical care (provided directly, through insurance or reimbursement, or otherwise) under any hospital or medical service policy or certificate, hospital or medical service plan contract, or health maintenance organization contract offered by a covered entity.
 The term health insurance includes limited scope (also called stand-alone) dental and vision benefits under section 9832(c)(2)(A) and retiree-only health insurance.